aditya-karampudi/confusion_matrix/README.md

 # cf_matrix.py

 This file contains a function called make_confusion_matrix which can be used to create a useful visualzation of a Confusion Matrix passed in as a two dimensional numpy array.
+It makes easier to use this file and view Confusion matrix in much elegant way

 # Docstring